Diversifying the Interior Design Workforce

 When faced with the lack of diversity across the design profession, many firm leaders are motivated to recruit a more diverse workforce.
 When looking to hire new graduates, consider where and how you are recruiting to reach a more diverse pool of students.
 If you are only looking at candidates from predominantly white institutions (PWIs), then you may be missing out.
 Learn where to find diverse talent and how to create a more inclusive culture at your firm by examining best practices from historically Black colleges and universities (HBCUs).
 With provocative thought starter questions, start to rethink your hiring practices and firm culture to aid in your recruitment and retention of diverse employees.

-Content developed as part of the ASID Ones to Watch Scholars Leadership Development Program, supported by Steelcase, Benjamin Moore, and Wilsonart.
+Content developed as part of the ASID Ones to Watch Scholars Leadership Development Program, supported by Steelcase, Benjamin Moore, Wilsonart, and Loloi.
 Learn more about ASID Ones to Watch.

 What You Will Learn